Richard Eskow cannot prove anti-payday loans claims (Pt. 2)

 This continues an exploration of Richard Eskow’s Huffington Post article “Usurious Payday Loans: Myths, Flawed Studies, and Solutions.”
 If you missed part one of this article, Richard Eskow and the Burden of Proof, CLICK HERE.

-Richard Eskow attacks an Elliehausen study regarding whether payday loans target “at risk” people, but he does so by simply stating that Elliehausen has published papers that support the payday loans industry.
+Richard Eskow attacks an Elliehausen study regarding whether advance payday loans target “at risk” people, but he does so by simply stating that Elliehausen has published papers that support the advance payday loans industry.
 Then he cites papers from the other side that say otherwise.
 The sample group for Elliehausen’s study is derided by Eskow for being voluntary rather than random, and Eskow claims that there could be sample bias.
 Further exploration as to the motivations of the sample group for participating would be needed before Eskow could prove that Elliehausen’s study was tainted.
 As it stands, this becomes a “he said, she said” situation, hardly proof of his side’s superiority.
 Again, the burden of proof rests upon the shoulders of the accuser.
 And Richard Eskow isn’t making any headway.
 Nothing he says disproves these findings by Elliehausen (as cited previously in this very blog):

 - 63 percent of customers are the heads of young families.